Issue

 Delete attachment; Quarantine attachment; Replace attachment with action information; Delete message; Send email notification; Evaluate other rules; Log to event.

-3. Click OK12.Select the check box next to Dangerous executable file attachments and then click Edit
+Click OK.
+12.Select the check box next to Dangerous executable file attachments and then click Edit

 13. Click the entry under Condition type to select it and then click Edit.